Times have changed.

 Note: You can also search and purchase a pop-up backdrop.
 They are portable and easy to set up.

 Dress suggestive of the part.
 This is my bottom line: how would your character dress?
-Especially when you are at home, use your wardrobe to make it even more specific.
+Especially when you’re at home, use your wardrobe to make it even more specific.

 Women: Minimal makeup for women is very important.
 Wear a light base/foundation that smoothes out your skin, light mascara that draws attention to your eyes, and a soft lip color that adds a pinch of color to your face.
 It’s called the “no makeup look.”
 Beware of heavy makeup that makes you look like you should be onstage, and not on camera.
+Really, take out that heavy eye liner and mascara.
 Exceptions include character roles that would be best served with heavy makeup or ZERO make-up.
 See non-oily skin note below.

-Men: The main thing to pay attention to is not letting your nose or forehead be shiny on camera.
+Men: Yes, overall, men should dress suggestive of the part too.
+The main make-up to pay attention to is not letting your nose or forehead be shiny on camera.
 Avoid excess oil on your skin.
 Some CDs advise using light face powder.
 Also, fix your hair.
 Give yourself at least a little style, don’t look like you just woke up and barely had time to focus on this audition (unless this is the character!).
-Yes, overall, men should dress suggestive of the part too.
-Remember: you want to look gooooood.
 A little hipness or style can go a long way in terms of (subversively) spreading your likability.
+Men tend to be so casual that it can sometimes read like they don’t care about the audition or the role.
+So, split the difference between presenting nicely and being in character.
+Also, this is sneaky, but try wearing a cool jacket when you come in the room and then remove it for character.
+You will have arrived as a professional, and then amorphed into character.
+Hmmmm… cool idea, right?:) (This comes from yearssss of watching auditions, y’all.)

 First, look at how movies are made.
 Use that as your internal guide.
 You want to be in the movie, right?
 So frame it nicely so it looks cinematic.
 If you’re using a smart phone, hold it horizontally like a film.
 With all cameras, keep it simple so we can focus on your brilliant, sensitive acting.